RIM faces its day of reckoning with BlackBerry 10 launch

 It has already gathered big-name music and video partners for its BlackBerry 10 storefront, including Walt Disney Studios and Sony Pictures, Universal Music and Warner Music Group.

 Wireless carriers already report strong demand for the new devices.
-Rogers Communications Inc (RCIb.TO), Canada's top wireless carrier and the first globally to take pre-orders for the new devices, said orders are already in the thousands.
+Rogers Communications Inc, Canada's top wireless carrier and the first globally to take pre-orders for the new devices, said orders are already in the thousands.

 "Our customers are excited," said John Boynton, Rogers' head of marketing, adding that some users are holding off on upgrades in anticipation of the BB10 launch.